ismaelharunid/ndseqpy/README.md

 Included in claases are:

-* NDArray       -- an array.array implementation
+* NDArray       -- an ndim array.array implementation
-* NDByteArray   -- a bytearray implementation
+* NDByteArray   -- an ndim bytearray implementation
+* NDList        -- an ndim list implementation

 Abstract classes: